COBOL Numbers

 This suite of example programs will describe the format and size of some of the commonly used numeric fields of the COBOL programming language.
 This example also illustrates how to redefine a numeric field and how to display the actual hexadecimal content of a numeric field.

 In the wonderful world of programming there are many ways to solve a problem.
-This suite of programs is provided as a COBOL example of one of the possible solutions to the problem of determining the actual content and length of a numeric field.
+This suite of programs is provided as a COBOL example of one of the possible solutions to the challenge of determining the physical structure, length and arithmetic value of a numeric field.

 This example illustrates the following functions.

-8. Maintain a single set of COBOL source code that will run on OS/390, Widows and UNIX.
+9 Maintain a single set of COBOL source code that will run on an IBM Mainframe System, a Windows System, a Linux System and a UNIX System.

 This suite of example programs will run on the following platforms.

-2. Executes on Windows/2000, Windows/NT and Windows/XP using Micro Focus Mainframe Express (MFE).
+2 Executes on Windows/XP, Windows/7 and Windows/Server using Micro Focus Server.

-3. Executes on Windows/2000, Windows/NT and Windows/XP using Micro Focus Net Express and the CMD file provided.
+3 Executes on Windows/XP, Windows/7 and Windows/Server using Micro Focus COBOL and the CMD file provided.

-4. May be ported to run on the UNIX platforms supported by Micro Focus COBOL.
+5 May be ported to run on additional platforms that have support for COBOL.

 Entry Point